2022–23 USM Alger season

-In the 2022–23 season, USM Alger are competing in the Ligue 1 for the 45th season, as well as the Algerian Cup and Confederation Cup.
-It is their 28th consecutive season in the top flight of Algerian football.
-They are competing in Ligue 1, the Algerian Cup and Confederation Cup.
+In the 2022–23 season, USM Alger competed in the Ligue 1 for the 45th season.
+It was their 28th consecutive season in the top flight of Algerian football.
+In addition to the domestic league, USM Alger participated in the Algerian Cup and the CAF Confederation Cup.

-Season summary
+Review

+Background

 On 26 June 2022, Sid Ahmed Arab has succeeded Achour Djelloul who has been imprisoned, as the new president of the club.
 Reda Abdouche has been appointed as the new general director, this was his second time after 2011.
 On July 6, 2022, Jamil Benouahi extended his contract for another year to remain the head coach for the new season.
 On July 21, in the first press conference Reda Abdouche spoke about the club's goals and the recruitment file, the first questions were about the departure of some players, Abdouche stated that he did not reach a month in his position.
 Where stated that during the spare period in the club, some players decided to sign up for other clubs, such as goalkeeper Alexis Guendouz and there are players that the technical staff decided not to enter in their plans, most notably Hamza Koudri who has been in the club for ten years.
 Abdouche stated that it is an adventure to rely on a player who suffered from an injury in Cruciate ligament that kept him out of the field for a year and at his age especially since he's at the end of his contract.
 As for contracts, Abdouche stated that they contacted players, including former players in the club, and although they promised to sign, they refused to answer their calls and joined other clubs.

 He also said that they will not pay billions to buy player contracts and that this is not the club's policy and the rest of the clubs are free if they want to, Regarding the stadium, Abdouche said that the interests of the municipality APC and the National Authority for Technical Control of Construction CTC said that Omar Hamadi Stadium poses a danger to the supporters and it was decided to close it and they would play either at Salem Mabrouki Stadium or Omar Benrabah Stadium, especially with the closure of Stade du 5 Juillet until January due to CHAN 2022.